oalang/DP_BPE/README.md

     python compile_vocab.py --text <text_file> --output <vocab_file>

-The vocabulary file will be of the format:
+The vocabulary file will look like this:

     THE 60133
     AND 33258